JUMP TO A TOPIC

 Get Connected to University of Chicago Medicine

-University of Chicago Medicine has a leading Mesothelioma Program.
-The program is run by Dr. Hedy Lee Kindler, a specialist for peritoneal mesothelioma.
-There are two peritoneal mesothelioma surgeons and two pleural mesothelioma surgeons.
+University of Chicago Medicine has a leading Mesothelioma Program, which is run by Dr. Hedy Lee Kindler.
+There is a peritoneal mesothelioma specialist and two pleural mesothelioma surgeons.

 Why Choose University of Chicago Medicine?